 The key word is patience.
 As photographers, we need to have patience.
 Watch and wait and be ready to take (make) the shot.

-When photographing people, for magazine articles, for example, don’t just pose the subject(s), but rather try to engage in brief conversations with them, to get a (certain) reaction from them.
-Also, consider body language, capture gesture.
+For magazine articles, for example, photographing people, don’t just pose the subject(s) but rather try to engage in brief conversations with them to get a (specific) reaction from them.
+Also, consider body language, and capture gesture.

 Here are a few examples:

 Let the subject tell their story.
-Maybe engage the subject in brief conversations in order to get a reaction, facial expression, and also to connect with the subject.
+Maybe engage the subject in brief conversations to get a reaction, and facial expression and connect with the subject.
 Watch as they show, don’t tell, and be ready to capture the decisive moment:

-Or, sometimes maybe capture a tender, funny or maybe even adventurous moment:
+Or, sometimes, maybe capture a tender, funny, or perhaps even adventurous moment: